 The time taken to develop the site, alas, does not always match its efficiency.
-Sometimes even the most detailed analysis of the niche and monitoring of competitors do not yield expected results, and low conversion of the of the homepage forces to radically change approach to sales.
-However, sometimes it is enough to perform landing page audit and eliminate key errors.
+Sometimes even the most detailed analysis of the niche and monitoring of competitors do not yield expected results, and low conversion of the homepage forces to radically change approach to sales.
+However, sometimes it is enough to perform a landing page audit and eliminate critical errors.

 One of the advantages of a single page site (or just landing page) is that it is possible to try to increase its conversion within one or two days.
 Structure, content and design assessment will help to identify elements worth improving.

-Lets dig into 4 typical errors of landing page (and how to avoid them)
+Let’s dig into four typical errors of landing page (and how to avoid them)

 What to pay attention to?

-- First we roll out key value proposition highlight
+- First, we roll out a key value proposition highlight

 - Then we go into more details about it